-But though the Prince comprehended the reproof, his weakness was greater than his strength.
-'I will,'he said, with an uneasy laugh, 'I will, I think, just glance at it.'
+But though the Prince understood the reproof, his weakness prevailed.
+'I will,' he said, with an uneasy laugh, 'I will, I think, just glance at it.'

 So saying, he resumed his seat and spread the traveller's manuscript upon the table.